cbitstech/PG2CSV/readme.md

 Columns 11-12: Time (HH:mm) - the end time (the hour is in 24-hour format).
  -->

-* Determine which probes you are querying in another tab-separated values (TSV) file, with the following columns:
+* Determine which probes you are querying, using another TSV file containing following columns:

-**Column 1**: Probe name - This is the name which assigned by Purple Robot and used in the database for each probe.
+**Column 1**: Probe name - This is the name which is assigned by Purple Robot and used in the database for each probe.

 **Column 2**: Probe file name (xxx) - This is an arbitrary, 3-letter name.
 It will be used as the TSV file name to which Purple Robot data will be written.
 Make sure each probe has a unique file name.